opensearch-project/OpenSearch/release-notes/opensearch.release-notes-1.0.0.md

     only be checked if
     the release repository does not contain the requested version.
     This change also updates the snapshot repository to point to a new snapshot
     repository.
     Signed-off-by: Marc Handalian &lt;handalm@amazon.com&gt;

 * __update external library &#39;pdfbox&#39; version to 2.0.24 to reduce vulnerability (#883) (#903)__

     [Tianli Feng](mailto:ftianli@amazon.com) - Tue, 29 Jun 2021 19:30:26 -0700

+    Signed-off-by: Tianli Feng &lt;ftianli@amazon.com&gt;

 * __Support running elasticsearch-oss distribution in test cluster for BWC (#764) (#774) (#882)__